FoldingCommunity/fah-viewer/README.md

 look towards the end of the file you can often see exactly what failed.
 When reporting build problems it is a good idea to include this file in the report.

+### C! and 64-bit Windows
+C! targets 32-bit Windows by default.
+You can confirm by checking the start of the C! compiler output for the following lines (specifically the `Arch` line):

+    scons: Reading SConscript files ...
+       Compiler: cl (msvc)
+       Platform: win32
+           Mode: msvc
+           Arch: x86

+To override `Arch`, set the following environment variable:

+    set TARGET_ARCH=amd64

+and then recompile C!.

 ### Resetting SCons
 Sometimes SCons get's messed up.
 This can happen if it is interrupted during the configuration process.
 You can delete SCons' data and start again with